ess-dive-workspace/essdive-csv-structure/csv_detailed_guide.md

 #### **Units**

 Provide the units of measurement for the variable in one of the following ways:
 &nbsp;&nbsp;&nbsp;&nbsp;1.
-Immediately below the Field Name as a next row or immediately adjacent to the Field Name as next column; and/or
+Immediately below the Column Name as a next row or immediately adjacent to the Row Name as next column; and/or
 &nbsp;&nbsp;&nbsp;&nbsp;2.
 Only in the CSV Data Dictionary (CSV_dd.csv)

 Insert "N/A" when units aren't applicable.